-It is a good idea to find a spiritual director, or someone whom you can speak very honestly with about the questions, desires, and doubts you may have.
+It is a good idea to find a spiritual director, or someone with whom you can speak very honestly about the questions, desires, and doubts you may have.
 They may not have the answer, but they may be able to help you find it.

 Another very important step is to pray for guidance.
 Listen to your heart, and to that still, small voice that is sometimes very hard to hear.
 Another important thing is to say "yes" to the will of God in your life.
 Whatever comes of your search, you can be sure that God has big plans for you, and is inviting you to be all that you can be.